×

 If you have not spent a lot of time in Portofino, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Portofino, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Portofino for a long period or frequently visit, buying a home could be a good investment.
 Owning a property in this beautiful coastal town can also provide a sense of stability and the freedom to customize your living space.
 However, buying a home comes with significant upfront costs, including a down payment, closing costs, and property taxes.
 It also requires ongoing maintenance and repairs, which can add up over time.
 If you're not ready for these financial commitments, renting might be a better option.
 Renting a home in Portofino offers more flexibility, especially if you're unsure about your long-term plans.
 It's easier to move, and you won't have to worry about property maintenance or fluctuating housing market values.
 Renting can also be more affordable in the short term, as it doesn't require a large down payment.
 However, renting doesn't build equity like owning a home does.
 You also have less control over your living space, as you'll need the landlord's permission to make any significant changes.
 In conclusion, both buying and renting a home in Portofino have their pros and cons.
 It's important to carefully consider your financial situation, lifestyle, and future plans before making a decision.
-Consulting with a real estate professional or financial advisor can also be helpful in making an informed decision," remarked one expat in Portofino, Italy.
+Consulting with a real estate professional or financial advisor can also be helpful in making an informed decision," said one expat in Portofino.

 What should I pack when moving to Portofino?